LeBron gets 99th triple-double, Lakers rout Wolves 137-121

 TIP-INS

-Timberwolves: Ricky Rubio scored 14 of his 19 points in the first half. … Jordan McLaughlin missed his fourth straight game under the NBA’s health and safety protocols. … Former Lakers guard D’Angelo Russell is expected to rejoin the team this week.
+Timberwolves: Jordan McLaughlin missed his fourth straight game under the NBA’s health and safety protocols. … Former Lakers guard D’Angelo Russell is expected to rejoin the team this week.
 He had arthroscopic knee surgery a month ago.

 Lakers: Gasol missed his fifth straight game under the NBA’s health and safety protocols.
 He hasn’t played since February. … Alex Caruso missed his second straight game in the NBA’s concussion protocol.
-He worked out on the court before the game. … Jared Dudley is out indefinitely with a torn right knee ligament.
+He worked out on the court before the game.

 UP NEXT